jooby-dev/jooby-docs/docs/analog/parameter-types.md

 The default value is QOS1.
 Default value is `1`.

 #### **retain**
-use the retain flag when publishing.
-Default value retain=0
+use the retain flag when publishing (default value is `0`)

 #### **newest send first**
-if we have undelivered data first data will be sent from the newest to the oldest.
-Default value newest_send_first=1
+if we have undelivered data first data will be sent from the newest to the oldest (default value is `1`)

 ### Examples